JOIN LOGIN JOIN

 new necrons product shots nightbringer Nekrosor-Ammentar

-The new mode for the Nightbringer release date is January 24th, 2026 (along with the other 500 worlds products hitting pre-order on January 10th), and he’s the big headline here because when a shard of a star god hits the table, it is never subtle.
-Then there’s Ammetar, who feels like the perfect counterpoint to the Nightbringer’s raw menace, who also has a release date of January 24th, 2026.
+The new model for the Nightbringer release date is January 24th, 2026 (along with the other 500 Worlds products hitting pre-order on January 10th), and he’s the big headline here because when a shard of a star god hits the table, it is never subtle.

 Where the Nightbringer screams apocalyptic horror, Nekrosor Ammetar reads more like “ancient, intentional, and very confident about how this fight ends.”
 It’s a character drop that adds flavor without feeling like filler, and it gives Necron players another excuse to lean into that regal, unstoppable dynasty energy.